-গ্র Note The same download is used for the licensed product, the only difference is that a license key file (supplied by our sales team when the product is purchased) must be applied using the appliance's WebUI. ß Note Please refer to Virtual Appliance Installation and the ReadMe.txt text file included in the VA
+8 Note The same download is used for the licensed product, the only difference is that a license key file (supplied by our sales team when the product is purchased) must be applied using the appliance's WebUI.

+8 Moto Please refer to Virtual Appliance Installation and the ReadMe.txt text file included in the VA 8 Note download for additional information on deploying the VA using the various Hypervisors.

 The VA has 4 network adapters.
-For VMware only the first adapter (eth0) is connected by default.
+For VMware only the first adapter (eth0) is connected by 8 Note default.
 For HyperV, KVM, XEN and Nutanix AHV all adapters are disconnected by default.
 Use the network configuration screen within the Hypervisor to connect the required adapters.